 Write, then cut down.
 Less is often more.

-Writing is a process.
+Remember, writing is a process.
 Often, your first draft ends up being longer or more complex than it needs to be.
 That’s why you should always edit down your web copy.

 Create a draft, then read it.
 Look for ways to break up your sentences or make them shorter.
 In some cases, you can delete whole paragraphs or sections from your copy because you’re being repetitive or long-winded.